 Nothing can be done without a bit of research first, especially when the product is just in the aforementioned “idea stage”.
 This is why the first step of “define your product” is the discovery workshop.
 Here, we work directly with the startup founders to understand their vision, the business model they have imagined around the solution and eventually, what the solution will be.

-To make sure we have all these covered, we do intensive workshops with the founders, for one or two days, usually in our office.
+To make sure we have all these covered, we do intensive workshops with the founders, for one or two days.
+These can take place in our office, or in several sessions in a remote format.
 During this time, we deconstruct biases, brainstorm new possible solutions, create validation experiments and narrow all the possibilities to reach a clear product, that can be easily expressed visually.

-For this workshop, from tapptitude we have three main capabilities in the room.
+For this workshop, we bring three main capabilities from Tapptitude into the room.
 A Senior Product Strategist, who usually moderates the workshop and advises on the business model details and facilitates the decisions in the product as a user’s advocate.
 A UX Designer, who creates the first wireframes draft, based on the discussions and taken decisions during the workshop.
 And a Senior Tech Lead, who advises on everything regarding technology, from platform choices, frameworks to the implications of business decisions into the tech solutions.

 These are the main topics we approach during the workshop: